 Welcome to the farrio project!

 The rise of the far right poses a profound challenge to global politics.
-Diverse far-right actors, such as political parties, civil society groups, and social movements, have been gaining support in domestic contexts, while intensifying their transnational contacts.
+Diverse far-right actors, including political parties, civil society groups, and social movements, have been gaining support in domestic contexts while intensifying their transnational connections.
 As these groups focus on national sovereignty and share a stance against globalization, they often contest international organizations (IOs) and their policies.
 However, their impact on IOs differs.

-The ERC-funded project farrio analyzes how the far right affects international organizations.
+Farrio examines the impact of the far-right on international organizations.
 While scholars have analyzed far-right actors in domestic politics, knowledge about their transnational activities and effects is limited.
 Farrio fills this gap empirically, theoretically, and methodologically to develop a new approach for understanding and analyzing the effects of the far right in global politics.

 Past events: